-A self guided tour brochure of the way it was in the old days in Smartsville.
+A self-guided tour brochure of the way it was in the old days is avalible at the SCRFI Booth.
 Look for the markers and follow the trail.
-Hear some stories from the Sage of Smartsville George Rigby, more info

 Acorn processing was an important staple food for the native people who inhabited the foothill region we now call Smartsville.
 Carolyn Jones-Rogers will demonstrate all the necessary steps in the process; cracking, shelling, pounding, and leaching, to make them edible.
 You are welcome to sit in her circle and experience the process yourself.
 Many of our areas residents such as our own SCRFI secretary Janet Burton still collect. process and use the acorns in their diets today.
 Carolyn will have some cookies that are made from acorn meal available to sample.

 Some wonderful folks from the Motherload Goldhounds will teach kids of all ages the skill of panning for gold.

 Join “Timbuctoo Parker” for a short but informative walking tour of the Timbuctoo town site.
 There was so much more than the Wells Fargo building!
 Get a real feel for what “downtown” Timbuctoo was like in its heyday.
 The tour lasts 20 minutes and begins in front of the Wells Fargo building ruins at 3 p.m.